benjohnbarnes/merge-base/Mergebase/Functions not relations.md

-# Morph Base
+# Arrow Base

 I'm reviewing this on the 15/7/19 after writing last night.
-I've just realised what I've been thinking about seems to be a database where attributes are morphisms equipped with a set defining the domain elements where the morphism exists.
+I've just realised what I've been thinking about seems to be a database where attributes are arrows equipped with a set defining the domain elements where the arrows exists.

-I think a morphism like this is **closed** in that if two are attached, you end up with a similar morphism from a key to an attribute with a domain set showing where it is defined.
+I think an arrows like this is **closed** in that if two are attached, you end up with a similar arrow from a key to an attribute with a domain set showing where it is defined.
 In this sense it composes.
 Queries are the same kinds of thing as the stored tables.

-**Projection** is a morphism with a total function.
-A projection can be applied before or after a stored morphism, or any other morphism.
-If a projection is a bijection there will be no "data loss" when it is attached to another morphism at either the front or back and it can be thought of as a **rename**.
+**Projection** is an arrow with a total function.
+A projection can be applied before or after a stored arrow, or any other arrow.
+If a projection is a bijection there will be no "data loss" when it is attached to another arrow at either the front or back and it can be thought of as a **rename**.

-**Selection** is an identity morphism along with a predicate that selects the inputs (or outputs) to keep.
+**Selection** is an identity arrow along with a predicate that selects the inputs (or outputs) to keep.

-**Natural join** of two morphisms is function composition, possibly along with some mechanism to kind of collect up more stuff in the attribute domain.
+**Natural join** of two arrows is function composition, possibly along with some mechanism to kind of collect up more stuff in the attribute domain.

 **Cartesian product** seems to be the function product?

 **Aggregation** It seems fine for keys or values to be sets.
-Aggregations can can be expressed as some kind of higher order operation on a morphism that describes the bucket in to which keys should add their value.
+Aggregations can can be expressed as some kind of higher order operation on an arrow that describes the bucket in to which keys should add their value.

 Think **transitive closure** can be expressed with some kind of higher order function on keys?

-Morphisms here are (being morphisms), **profunctors**.
+Arrows here are (being arrows), **profunctors**.
 Their value type maps covariantly, and their key type maps contravariantly.
-Perhaps its easier to just think of combining them together in a pipeline, though?
+Perhaps it's easier to just think of combining them together in a pipeline, though?

-Suspect indexes might also be describable as a morphism too.
+Suspect indexes might also be describable as an arrow too.

-Maybe a nice feature – probably works out to allow a further decorator on a morphism to be an ordering on the key to be used for display?
+Maybe a nice feature – probably works out to allow a further decorator on an arrow to be an ordering on the key to be used for display?

 # From last night